carlosperate/download-file-action/README.md

 ![Workflow To Test Action](https://github.com/carlosperate/download-file-action/workflows/Workflow%20To%20Test%20Action/badge.svg)

-Cross platform GH Action to download a file from the internet
+GitHub Action to download a file from the internet into the workspace.

 ## Inputs